Free STAAR 5th Grade Practice Questions

 Consistent Tone: The tone remains consistently positive and appreciative from the beginning to the end of the passage, showing a clear and decided opinion of Genoa.
 There are no shifts or contradictory statements that would suggest confusion.

 Just like these sample questions, the STAAR RLA 5th Grade test will challenge your child to delve into passages, identify literary techniques, understand tone, find the main purpose, and analyze word choice.
-Preparation helps develop these crucial analytical abilities.
+Now, we shift from tone to identifying the main purpose of an informational passage.

 5th Grade RLA: STAAR Practice Test Question 3